 It is helpful for us to remember that in the northern hemisphere, these are springtime days, and the word “Lent” in Old English, means “springtime.”
-Here, down-under, signs of autumn abound, and this evening as I write an early winter storm is battering the region so it’s difficult to imagine the hope of springtime.
+Here, down-under, signs of autumn are appearing so it’s difficult to imagine the hope of springtime.

-The invitation of these Lenten weeks is to become “reconciled to God” (ref. second reading for Ash Wednesday Mass)
+The invitation of these Lenten weeks is to become (in the words of today’s first reading) reconciled to God

 And that’s our simple aim in Lent: to become aware of any way in which we do not feel at peace with God, since these are the thoughts, attitudes, patterns of behaviour, fears and actions that are preventing us from living happily and abundantly.